sourcegraph/srclib/docs/sources/api/overview.md

 ## Commands

 ### `src config`
-`src make` is used to detect what kinds of source units (npm/pip/Go/etc. packages) exist in a repository or directory tree.
+`src config` is used to detect what kinds of source units (npm/pip/Go/etc. packages) exist in a repository or directory tree.

 ### `src make`
 `src make` is used to perform analysis on a given directory.
 See the [src make docs](make.md) for usage instructions.